 Substance abuse, suicidality, and depression can share symptoms and risk factors, and often co-occur (Dunn, Goodrow, Givens, & Austin, 2008; Esposito-Smythers and Goldston, 2008).
 The use of alcohol and other drugs by adolescents can be an attempt to self-medicate, that is, to ease the pain and suffering associated with depression, family dysfunction, and other problems, many of which are also associated with suicide risk.
 However, a review of data on suicides by people of all ages led researchers to conclude that "the use of alcohol or other drugs might contribute substantially to suicides overall" (CDC, 2006).
 Others have come to similar conclusions, speculating that alcohol and drugs promote suicide by diminishing critical thinking skills and inhibitions (Makhija and Sher, 2007; Esposito-Smythers and Spirito, 2004).
-The effect on inhibition may also play a role in the choice of the lethality of the means of suicidal act than are young people who attempted suicide but did not die (DeJong et al., 2010).
+The effect on inhibition may also play a role in the choice of the lethality of the means of suicide.
+Young people who die by suicide are more likely to have used alcohol or drugs prior to their suicidal act than are young people who attempted suicide but did not die (DeJong et al., 2010).
 It is also important to understand that almost 96 percent of drug-related suicide attempts by adolescents ages 12-17 who are seen in emergency departments involved prescription drugs (SAMSHA, 2010).